masonproffitt/uproot-tutorial/_episodes/02-files.md

 # Opening a file

-The first thing you must do whenever you want to use `uproot` is to import it, just like any other Python module:
+The first thing you must do whenever you want to use `uproot` is import it, just like any other Python module:

 ~~~
 import uproot